 Before joining the ACLU, Ann worked for organizations focused on individuals’ rights in welfare, labor, and law.
 She also spent two years managing communications for a political campaign.
 She has volunteered her time to enhance opportunities for women, for disabled people, and for artists.
 She served on the board of directors of Greater Cleveland Community Shares and Cleveland Public Theatre.

-Ann is a member of three book groups, and appreciates the stimulating, challenging conversations that grow out of a shared reading experience.
+Ann is a member of two book groups, and appreciates the stimulating, challenging conversations that grow out of a shared reading experience.
 She also tends her neighborhood Little Free Library.

-Elizabeth loves civil rights litigation and is committed to leveraging the legal system to dismantle institutionalized oppression.
-As Staff Attorney, she plans and litigates impact cases, manages our student law clerk program, and works with our policy and legislative teams in integrated advocacy efforts.
-Since joining the ACLU of Ohio she has been involved in litigating major cases including defending free speech in Citizens for Trump v.
-Cleveland, and voting rights in APRI v.
-Husted.
-She is particularly interested in advocating against mass incarceration and abuses in the prison industrial complex.
+Elizabeth loves civil rights litigation.
+As Staff Attorney, she plans and litigates impact cases, manages our student law clerk program, and works with our policy and legislative teams on long-term advocacy campaigns.
+Since joining the ACLU of Ohio she has been involved in litigating major cases including defending voting rights in APRI v.
+Husted and protestor rights in Abdur-Rahim v.
+Columbus.
+Her current work focuses on ending mass incarceration and the criminalization of poverty and working to abolish the prison industrial complex.

 Elizabeth received her B.A. from Warren Wilson College in 2011.
-She later moved home to attend Cleveland-Marshall College of Law, where she graduated magna cum laude in 2015 as the Dean’s Learn Law, Live Justice scholar.
-Elizabeth was selected as her graduating class’s commencement speaker because of her contributions to improving access to justice in the community.
+She graduated magna cum laude from Cleveland Marshall College of Law in 2015 as the Dean’s Learn Law, Live Justice scholar.
+She was selected as her class’s commencement speaker because of her contributions to improving access to justice in the community.

-Outside of her work at the ACLU, Elizabeth is an urban farmer in Cleveland, serves on the boards of the New Agrarian Center and of LegalWorks, and is a proud member of the National Lawyers Guild.
-In her copious spare time, she rides bikes.
+Outside of her work at the ACLU, Elizabeth is an urban farmer in Cleveland.
+She serves on the boards of the New Agrarian Center, The Fair Housing Center, and LegalWorks Clinic, and is a proud member of the National Lawyers Guild.
+She is part-time faculty at Cleveland State University.